Skip to content Skip to sidebar Skip to footer

 Dog skin rashes usually happen because something is irritating the skin or affecting your dog’s overall health.
 Some causes are mild and pass quickly, while others may point to deeper problems.

-• Parasites → Fleas, ticks, and mites can bite or burrow into the skin, leading to intense itching, redness, and secondary infections.
+• Parasites: Fleas, ticks, and mites can bite or burrow into the skin, causing intense itching, redness, and increased susceptibility to secondary infections.

-• Allergies → Dogs can react to food ingredients, pollen, dust, or even seasonal changes.
-Allergic reactions often cause chronic scratching, ear infections, or paw licking.
+• Allergies: Dogs can be allergic to pollen, dust, food, or even seasonal changes.
+Animals with allergies often scratch a lot, get ear infections, or lick their paws.

 A small rash may clear up on its own.
 But if your dog keeps scratching, develops scabs, or starts losing hair, it’s time to call your vet.